bigskysoftware/htmx/www/content/essays/two-approaches-to-decoupling.md

 * Application level decoupling via a JSON Data API
 * Network-architecture decoupling via REST/HATEOAS in a hypermedia system

-And we saw that despite the tighter application-level coupling found in a hypermedia-based application, it is the hypermedia system that handles changes more gracefully.
+And we saw that, despite the tighter application-level coupling found in a hypermedia-based application, it is the hypermedia system that handles changes more gracefully.